Baghdad International Airport

 Baghdad International Airport (مطار بغداد الدولي), previously known as Saddam International Airport is an international airport serving Baghdad, the capital of Iraq.
 It is located in a suburb about 16 km west of the downtown in the Baghdad Governorate.
 Currently, it is the largest and busiest airport in Iraq, with approximately 8 million passengers annually, offering flights to more than 35 destinations.

 The construction of today's three terminals began in 1979, under the regime of Saddam Hussein.
 However, the inauguration of the airport was delayed during the Iran–Iraq War.
 The airport was opened in 1982.
 It ceased commercial operations after sanctions were imposed against Iraq during the Gulf War.
 Only a few planes operated, mainly carrying humanitarian aid.
-On 17 August 2000, the airport was reopened with commercial flights from Jordan, Syria and Lebanon.
-During the invasion of Iraq in 2003, the airport was scene of heavy intense fighting between the United-States-led coalition forces and the Iraqi military.
-The airport fell in control of coalition forces and was closed for renovation.
-It adopted its current name and resumed operations.
-Though the airport and its vicinity were subjected to attacks and site of clashes between militants and the U.S. forces.
+On 17 August 2000, the airport reopened with commercial flights from Jordan, Syria and Lebanon.
+During the invasion of Iraq in 2003, the airport was the scene of heavily intense fighting between the United-States-led coalition forces and the Iraqi military.
+The airport thereafter fell in control of coalition forces and was closed for renovation.
+It later adopted its current name and resumed operations.
+The airport and surrounding vicinity were subjected to attacks and site of clashes between militants and U.S. forces.

 History

-Before the airport

-The Baghdad West Aerodrome, which would later be known as Al-Muthanna Airport was made available for civilian flights of Imperial Airways on April 1, 1929.
+Baghdad West Aerodrome, which would later be known as Al-Muthanna Airport, was the first principal airport of Baghdad.

-Until 1970, Al Muthanna Airport or Muthenna Air Base was the main airport of Baghdad.

-Construction (Original)

 A recreation of a diagram of the then under construction Baghdad International Airport in 1968.

 The new airport was to be located 10 and a half miles southwest of the Al Muthanna Airport.

 Work began on the airport in August 1965 due to the older Baghdad West Airport declining in passenger numbers due to its lack of facilities, and the runway (now Runway 15R/33L) and apron had been completed by early 1966.
 An interim passenger building was to be completed initially, before the construction of a larger airport terminal, and when the new terminal would be completed, the interim terminal would be converted into a cargo terminal.
 Originally, the airport was supposed to be completed by 1968.
 The airport cost £15-20 million.

 An Iraqi Airways 737-200 parked in front of the old interim terminal in 2008.

 The interim terminal contained a restaurant and 2 floors, airline offices, a combined transit and departure lounge, an arrival lounge, customs’ halls and a large concourse.
 At ground level, the terminal had an area of 43,000 square feet.